aospapp/aosp/external/oss-fuzz/docs/getting-started/new_project_guide.md

 in bug reports or be used for further security research.
 It is important that corpus has an appropriate and consistent license.

-See also [Accessing Corpora]({{ site.baseurl }}/advanced-topics/corpora/) for information about getting access to the corpus we are currently using for your fuzz targets.
+OSS-Fuzz only: See also [Accessing Corpora]({{ site.baseurl }}/advanced-topics/corpora/) for information about getting access to the corpus we are currently using for your fuzz targets.

 ### Dictionaries